AviatrixSystems/Docs/HowTos/config_PaloAltoAzure.rst

 |firewall_launch|

-3. In your Azure CSP, navigate to **Virtual machines** and make note of the public IP address of the newly created firewall instance (in this case, 'azure-us-west-pan').
+3. In the Aviatrix Controller, navigate to Firewall Network > List > Firewall.
+This list shows all created firewalls and their management UI IP addresses.
 #.
-In a new browser tab, type **https:\\publicIP** (obtained in the previous step) and press Enter.
+Click the management UI link for the Palo Alto Networks firewall you just created in Azure.
+#.
+Log in using the username and password you configured in step 1.

 Configuring the Palo Alto Firewall
 ----------------------------------

 When you access the firewall, you may see an “invalid certificate” warning.
 Navigate past this warning and log in to the firewall using the username and password you entered when you launched your firewall instance.

+All of the following steps are performed in the Palo Alto firewall UI.

 WAN Interface Setup
 -------------------